mmpfeffer/blip/blip/README.md

         Hello Abraham Lincoln

         NOTE: If the name of the variable in the nested template is the same as in the calling template, the arguments can be omitted from the call ( e.g. {{:greeting:}} ).
-This is due to the scoping rules for BLIP, which are explained below.
+See 'Template Variables as Implicit Arguments', below.

-5. Template Variables as Explict Arguments
+5. Template Variables as Explicit Arguments

    Example: Template variable value passed explicitly to nested template: